Particular/docs.particular.net/nservicebus/logging/nlog.md

 ## Filtering

 If NServiceBus writes a significant amount of information to the log.
-To limit this information you can use the filtering features of the underlying logging framework.
+To limit this information use the filtering features of the underlying logging framework.

 For example to limit log output to a specific namespace.